mvdam/nextjs-webpush/ARTICLE.md

 }
 ```

 The first part of this code block is to listen for the `push` event.
 Every time a push event is coming in it will extract the event data (`await event.data.json()`) and calls the `showLocalNotification` function defined below.
+We use `self.xxx` here instead of `window` or `this` because `self` refers to the shared Service Worker scope.
+When your PWA is not open on screen there is no `window` object available so all the communication happens in this Service Worker Scope instead.
+Please check [this MDN reference](https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope/self) for more information.

 For the `showLocalNotification` function we need a `title`, `body` and the `swRegistration` (Service Worker Registration) to be able to show the notification on the device.
 We can also provide an icon to show in the notification.
 In this case, we use the app icon.
 By calling the `showNotification` method on the Service Worker Registration we show the notification on the screen of the receiving device: